-Provide 2012-2013 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2015-2016 academic year costs of attendance for the following categories that are applicable to your institution.

-Х Check here if your institution's 2012-2013 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2012-2013 academic year costs of attendance will be available: 2/1/2012
+Check here if your institution's 2015-2016 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2015-2016 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2012-2013 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS -
+G1 PRIVATE INSTITUTIONS

-Tuition: \$21,900 \$21,900
+Tuition: \$25,900 \$25,900

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district n/a n/a
+In-district

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district): n/a n/a
+In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

-Out-of-state: n/a n/a
+Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition: \$21,900 \$21,900
+Tuition:

-G1 REQUIRED FEES: \$890 \$890
+G1 REQUIRED FEES: \$1,898 \$1,898

 G1 ROOM AND BOARD:

-(on-campus) \$9,658 \$9,658
+(on-campus)

 G1 ROOM ONLY:

-(on-campus) \$5,760 \$5,760
+(on-campus) \$6,600 \$6,600

 G1 BOARD ONLY:

-(on-campus meal plan) \$3,898 \$3,898
+(on-campus meal plan) \$4,764 \$4,764

-G1 Comprehensive tuition and room and d board fee (if your
+G1 Comprehensive tuition and room and

-• college cannot provide separate tuition and room and board fees): n/a
+college cannot provide separate tuiti on and room and

+board fees):

 G1 Other: